 Susan Cooper began her career with the Division of Family & Children Services in 1997 and has been a member of GPHSA since that time.
 She attended Berry College, Dalton Junior and Georgia Highlands College receiving a degree in Mental Health Sciences.
 She started her career in Gordon County as a Family Support Worker in Social Services.
 She has served in the role of OFI Case Manager, Foster Care Social Services Tech, the North District Employee Wellness Coordinator, and is currently an Administrative Assistant at Walker County DFCS.
 She is married to Scott Cooper who is an auxiliary GPHSA member and they have two sons, Tyler and Christopher Robin.
 Ms. Cooper's passion is employee wellness and feels that GPHSA is a great way to help support that.

-Darbi has worked for the Department of Family and Children’s Services since 2014.
+Darbi has worked for the Division of Family and Children’s Services since 2014.
 She started in OFI, then transferred to Regional Accounting.
 She has been a member of GPHSA since 2018, when she immediately started attending meetings/conferences; joined the Legislative Committee, participated in a salary study, and has been part of the Advocacy Academy.
 GPHSA has inspired “out of the box” personal growth, and working with this wonderful group of people has provided confidence to accept challenges and new opportunities.
 Darbi graduated from Sanford Brown Business College in 1991.
 She is married to Dean Hixson, who works at Gerdau Ameristeel in Cartersville.
 They have five wonderful children; Nick, Spencer, Sydney, Millie, and Sam, and two amazing grandsons, Eli and Chance.
 The family has attended Northpointe Church in Adairsville, GA since 2004.

 Rhonda began her duties as Executive Secretary on April 1, 2020.
 She retired from DFCS on February 1, 2020 after a 30+ year career in Region 5.
 During this time she was a member of GPHSA serving as Treasurer, Board Member, Foundation Member and also served on various committees.
 Rhonda has always been a strong advocate of GPHSA and feels an honor now to serve and work for those still doing the great work of the organization.
 Rhonda holds a degree in Accounting and also serves as Administrative Assistant for the Georgia State Retirees Association.
-She resides in Elberton on the family farm where she enjoys horses, dogs and her grandsons.
+She resides in Elberton on the family farm where she enjoys horses, dogs, and her grandsons.